CITYCOLLLEGE-WebProgramming/coursework-submission-group-11/Project/README.md

 ## Getting Started

-To get started with the React project, follow the instructions below:
+To get started with the web application, follow the instructions below:

 ### Prerequisites